This review may contain spoilers

 As for Yoo Shi Joon?

-This is one of those true comfort dramas.
+This is a true comfort drama.

 You don’t need your thinking cap.
 You just sit back and enjoy: